 An Evolving Workforce

 As baby boomers retire, millennial and Gen Z workers are flooding the workforce.
-These young workers have different expectations when it comes to their work environments.
+These young employees have different expectations when it comes to their work environments.
 Not only are they looking for a more flexible, home-like atmosphere at their place of employment, but they are also demanding employers that are focused on wellness and physical health.

 How To Achieve Workplace Wellness

-Workplace Wellness Initiatives for Employers
+Workplace Wellness Initiatives For Employers

-We'll discuss some more fundamental ways to implement a workplace wellness program further ahead, but for now, here are some initial steps you should take if you are interested in creating a wellness program within your company:
+We'll discuss fundamental ways to implement a workplace wellness program further ahead, but for now, here are some initial steps you should take if you are interested in creating a wellness program within your company: